hijoput4/SharingWare/readme.md

 - Stop using your real name on internet, duh!.
 Change passwords and usernames between sites (don't use the same always).
-Use disposable emails (down here in the list you will find free services).
+Use disposable emails (up here in the list you will find free services).

 - Only use open internet access points if you are in trouble and need internet connection for something particular.